Showing: 1 - 2 of 2 RESULTS

 Giving up the nine till five

 Did I feel that I had a choice?
 I was frequently performing a juggling act.
 I tried the supermarket option during those seven years; it was great.
-Eight hours a week minimum, I earned regular money, and I could have over time.
-Then my shifts started moving around throughout the day.
-‘When did my hours suddenly become portable?’ apparently, it was written into my contract that I had ‘flexible’ hours meaning if they gave me 8 am starts, I couldn’t argue.
+Eight hours a week minimum, I earned regular money, and I could have overtime.
+Then, my shifts started moving around throughout the day.
+‘When did my hours suddenly become portable?’
+Apparently, it was written in my contract that I had ‘flexible’ hours, meaning if they gave me 8 am starts, I couldn’t argue.
 Suddenly, it no longer worked, but I still had hospitality to keep me afloat.

-But they weren’t the only ones; Mum’s wanted to spend more time at home with their children and somehow showing what your top ten baby finds became a thing we were all desperate to read, watch and interact with.
+But they weren’t the only ones; mothers wanted to spend more time at home with their children, and somehow, sharing their top ten baby finds became a thing we were all desperate to read, watch, and interact with.
 Enter the Mumpreneurs!

 Enter the Mumpreneurs

-The Evening Standard published an article showcasing 4 inspiring mumpreneurs and how they started.
+The Evening Standard published an article showcasing four inspiring mumpreneurs and how they started.
 According to the Office of National Statistics, there was an increase of 373,000 mumpreneurs and women registering as part-time and self-employed between 2001 and 2016, from 439,000 to 812,000.
-This has now more likely doubled due to growing childcare costs, lack of school holiday support and employers lack of support when parents request to work flexibly.
+This has now more likely doubled due to growing childcare costs, lack of school holiday support, and employers’ lack of support when parents request to work flexibly.
 Unfortunately, businesses continue to be less than positive towards working parents.

 While trying to pay for childcare, working a minimum wage job can be counterproductive until they reach two or three years old.
 With a full-time nursery place costing over £1000, it’s in one hand and out the other.
-There are other options that some parents appreciate, the grandparents!
+There are different options that some parents appreciate, such as grandparents and childcare sharing with relatives and friends, but the latter can be complicated and confusing.

 Thank God for Grandparents